SproutTechnology/sprout-roots/README.md

 ## Hybrid, remote or office is all in the past

 We don't spend time labelling your style of work.
-At Sprout we know that no one knows your best format like you do.
-That thing that makes you
+Call it what you may, the surroundings where you get you best work done is up to you.
+Maybe you like the "buzz" of an office, creative chats around the coffee-machine or whiteboard sessions with sticky notes.
+Maybe you thrive between the four walls of your home, your garden or a nearby park?
+Maybe you want a little bit of both.

+Actually, we don't think the *where* is that important.
+We are all sensible people.
+Lets focus on *what* we do instead.

 ## We are Sprout - Sprout is us.

-We've built Sprout together, because we wanted to.
-There’s no "company" - there is only us.
+We've built Sprout together, because we want to do this together.
+A shared journey with a shared responsibility.
-We don’t blame anyone else for how things are.
-We’re it.
-It’s up to us.
+What we do and what Sprout will grow into - is up to us.
+That means taking ownership, speaking up and leading by example.
+The initiative is yours to take.
 If something needs fixing - fix it.
+If something could be done better - show us how.
 If something is awesome - say it, celebrate it!

 ## We grow slow